Sociology: History

-reasoning predates the foundation of the discipline itself.
+Sociological reasoning predates the foundation of the discipline itself.
 Social analysis has origins in the common stock of universal, global knowledge and philosophy, having been carried out as far back as the time of old comic poetry which features social and political criticism, and ancient Greek philosophers Socrates, Plato, and Aristotle.
 For instance, the origin of the survey can be traced back to at least the Domesday Book in 1086, while ancient philosophers such as Confucius wrote about the importance of social roles.

-Medieval Arabic writings encompass a rich tradition that unveils early insights into the field of sociology.
+Medieval Arabic writings encompass a rich tradition that offers early insights into sociology.
 Some sources consider Ibn Khaldun, a 14th-century Muslim scholar from Tunisia, (Note: See Branches of the early Islamic philosophy.) to have been the father of sociology, although there is no reference to his work in the writings of European contributors to modern sociology.
 Khaldun's Muqaddimah was considered to be amongst the first works to advance social-scientific reasoning on social cohesion and social conflict.

 Etymology

 The word sociology derives part of its name from the Latin word socius ('companion' or 'fellowship').
 The suffix -logy ('the study of') comes from that of the Greek -λογία, derived from λόγος (lógos, 'word' or 'knowledge').

 The term sociology was first coined in 1780 by the French essayist Emmanuel-Joseph Sieyès in an unpublished manuscript.
 (Note: See also Fauré, Christine, and Jacques Guilhaumou.
 2006.
 "Sieyès et le non-dit de la sociologie: du mot à la chose."
 Revue d'histoire des sciences humaines 15.
 Naissances de la science sociale.

 See also the article 'sociologie' in the French-language Wikipedia.)
 Sociology was later defined independently by French philosopher of science Auguste Comte (1798–1857) in 1838 as a new way of looking at society.
 Comte had earlier used the term social physics, but it had been subsequently appropriated by others, most notably the Belgian statistician Adolphe Quetelet.
-Comte endeavored to unify history, psychology, and economics through the scientific understanding of social life.
+Comte endeavoured to unify history, psychology, and economics through the scientific understanding of social life.
 Writing shortly after the malaise of the French Revolution, he proposed that social ills could be remedied through sociological positivism, an epistemological approach outlined in the Course in Positive Philosophy (1830–1842), later included in A General View of Positivism (1848).
 Comte believed a positivist stage would mark the final era in the progression of human understanding, after conjectural theological and metaphysical phases.
 In observing the circular dependence of theory and observation in science, and having classified the sciences, Comte may be regarded as the first philosopher of science in the modern sense of the term.